BigSoftVideo/DOTE/transcript-clip.md

 - Click uniquely inside the T-clip in a transcript panel.
 Make sure that the cursor is inside only one clip.
-- Right click and select `Delete Clip` or click the `Delete Clip at cursor` 🗑️ button in the `Annotations` section at the top left of the Transcript Editor.
+- Right click and select `Delete Clip` or click the `Delete Clip at cursor` 🗑️ button in the `Annotations` section at the top of the Transcript Editor.

 ### Changing the scope of an existing T-Clip